 As part of our promotion of the visual and literary arts, the Arts Council hosts individual artists' work in our office space at Suite 110, 4818 50 Avenue.
 Visual art hangs on the walls and changes every 10 weeks; local writers’ books are on our shelves.
 Come and have a peek!
 Call for appointment to view - 403-348-2787.

-The Red Deer Arts Council is pleased to present Hedley Blake's photographs in the office from November 16, 2017 to February, 2018.
+The Red Deer Arts Council is pleased to present Carol Lynn Gilchrist's artwork in the office until July 2020.

 Carol Lynn Gilchrist - Artist Statement

 The Inside Passage to Alaska

 Since 2013, I have focused on 'en plein air" style of painting because there is a mindfulness to it that I enjoy.
 In this sense I depict the common scene as a sacred place; capturing the light and spirit of the place, and conveying my emotional attachment to the land.
 I enjoy camping, hiking and backpacking and I often paint on my travels.

 I only took a watercolour sketchbook on the cruise, so immediately upon my return I painted about a dozen small paintings based on those pencil sketches and words scribbled in the margins.
 Often I would scratch my head in trying to decipher and paint these flowing descriptions of colour, water and clouds, such as, "The clouds hang and dangle over the water surface like they are suspended by wires" or "the mist is made up of transparent bands of blue, purple and green..." and "a tongue-like glacier glowing aqua despite an overcast day" and my favorite, "light bouncing off everything...glowing!"